Graduate Student Handbook

 Proposed M.S.
 Program Of Study - Plan I: Thesis

 M.S. students should submit the M.S.
 Proposed Program of Study by the end of their 1st term in enrollment at UCLA.
 Students may submit the form to the CS Graduate Student Affairs Office with coursework in progress or planned for a future quarter.
 A total of nine courses (each course must be taken for 4 units max and a receive a final passing letter grade of B- or higher) are required for the M.S. degree, including a minimum of five graduate courses.
 No specific courses are required, but a majority of both the total number of regular graded courses and the total number of graduate courses must consist of courses offered by the Computer Science Department.
 No lower-division courses may be applied toward the M.S. degree.
 M.S. students should confer with their faculty advisor to select which academic plan best fits their academic, research, and career goals.
 For both plans, all courses used must have been registered, enrolled and received a final grade of B-minus or higher (S/U will not count).
-Please be sure to fulfill the breadth requirements first (including the three CS 201s) before finishing the Program of Study.
+Please be sure to fulfill the three CS 201s before finishing the Program of Study.

 In order to submit your official MS thesis electronically via DG ETD system, you must have advanced to candidacy (this includes having submitted your ATC packet which should include the MS Nomination of Thesis Committee Form), attended an ETD workshop and either be registered and enrolled full-time (for summer you must be registered and enrolled for a minimum of 4 units) or have submitted a filing fee application by the deadline for the quarter you wish to be on filing fee.
+You cannot Advance to Candidacy and be on Filing Fee at the same time.
+If you are planning to do filing fee you must submit your Advancement to Candidacy packet one quarter prior to the quarter you plan to be on filing fee (no exceptions).
+Information on the ATC packet can be found HERE.

 Proposed M.S.
 Program Of Study - Plan II: Capstone Project (M.S.
 Project)

 For both plans (, all courses used must have been registered, enrolled and received a final grade of B-minus or higher (S/U will not count).
-Please be sure to fulfill the breadth requirements first (including the three CS 201s) before finishing the Program of Study.
+Please be sure to fulfill the three CS 201s and the 9 Program of Study classes.

 PLAN II – CAPSTONE PLAN: In the Capstone Plan, 9 formal courses must be taken for letter grade and receive a final passing letter grade (B- or higher).
 Each course must be taken for 4 units each (no exceptions).
 At least five (5) 4-unit courses must be 200-level courses in Computer Science.
 (Taken for letter grades).
 500-level courses cannot be applied.
-The remaining four (4) 4-unit courses are elective courses, which may be 100- or 200-level courses in Computer Science or 200-level courses in a related discipline, i.e. Electrical Engineering, Statistics, Bioinformatics, etc. DO NOT include CS 201 seminars.
-Students should fulfill the breadth requirements first (including CS 201s) prior to finishing the Program of Study requirements.
+The remaining four (4) 4-unit courses are elective courses, which may be 100- or 200-level courses in Computer Science or 200-level courses in a related discipline, i.e. Electrical Engineering, Statistics, Bioinformatics, etc. Students should fulfill the breadth requirements first (including CS 201s) prior to finishing the Program of Study requirements.These 9 classes are in addition to the three CS 201 seminars.

 CAPSTONE PROJECT: Students explore the scope and work out the expectations of the Capstone Project with their CS Faculty Advisor (it is up to the student to find their Capstone Faculty Advisor – must be CS faculty).
 The Capstone Project is presented for review by a three-person committee (the student must find two other committee members) .
 Two members, including the chair, must hold appointments in the UCLA Computer Science Department.
 The remaining member may be a faculty member from either Computer Science, another UCLA department,or another UC campus department.